 It won’t be wrong to suggest this mentality hasn’t helped Hindus in any way.
 When you put the onus squarely on something external, which is beyond your control, you have no scope of getting out of the vicious cycle of psychological victimhood.
 Some people when they indulge in heinous crimes or even corrupt acts, they conveniently place their blame on Kali.
-I’ve heard some narrating the tale of Raja Parikshit, the descendant of Pandavas who was overwhelmed by evil desires of the Kali to do some unwise as well as unjust acts.
+I’ve heard some narrating the tale of Raja Parikshit, the descendant of Pandavas, who was overwhelmed by evil desires of the Kali to do some unwise as well as unjust acts.

 The question we must be asking is whether all these have any justification in the Vedic texts.
-Hindus, at least majority of them, believe that they are the adherents of the Vedic school of thought.
+Hindus, at least the majority of them, believe that they are the adherents of the Vedic school of thought.
 Their reverence for the Vedas, Puranas, Upanishads, Ramayana, and Mahabharata is unmistakable.
-Having read all these texts for almost 15 years – in original Sanskrit – I can claim safely that none of the original Vedic texts claim or support these bizarre assumptions and presumptions about the Yugas.
+Having read all these texts for almost 15 years – in original Sanskrit – I can claim safely that none of the authentic Vedic texts claim or support these bizarre assumptions and presumptions about the Yugas.

-However, there are some Sanskrit texts which are bereft of Vedic doctrine which supports such bizarre theories.
+However, there are some Sanskrit texts which are bereft of Vedic doctrine, which supports such bizarre theories.
 These Sanskrit texts are those which are followed by religious Hindu cults.
 Particularly those with a holy pontiff like Pope at the helm of their affairs.
-These institutions in no way resemble the lives of the Vedic Rishis and Munis who lived secluded and away from the presence of material and plentiful.
+These institutions in no way resemble the lives of the Vedic Rishis and Munis, who lived secluded and away from the presence of material and plentiful.

-These schools which are run by religious Hindu cults follow Panini’s Vyakaran or Grammar.
+These schools, which are run by religious Hindu cults, follow Panini’s Vyakaran or Grammar.
 Panini, they claim was the person who streamlined the Sanskrit language.
-But they don’t say, or maybe they don’t know, that none of the Vedic text follows Panini’s Ashtadhyayi.
+But they don’t say, or maybe they don’t know that none of the Vedic text follows Panini’s Ashtadhyayi.

-The idea of “horrid” Kali Yuga stems from Sanskrit texts like Bhagavatam.
-Followed by many Vaishnava cults (from which I hail).
+The idea of “horrid” Kali Yuga stems from Sanskrit texts like Bhagavatam, followed by many Vaishnava cults (from which I hail).
 Bhagavatam is a vast work claiming to depict the life and times of Krishna.
 But I must add here that Krishna portrayed in Vyasa’s Mahabharata and Bhagavatam are two different personalities.

-Vyasa’s Mahabharata presents Krishna as a diplomat, self-less Yogi and, importantly, a pragmatist who had only one wife – Rukmini.
-Bhagavata’s Krishna is entirely a different character – a playful, joyful, extravagant, adventurous and even as a vagabond with some 15,000 wives!
+Vyasa’s Mahabharata presents Krishna as a diplomat, self-less Yogi, and, importantly, a pragmatist who had only one wife – Rukmini.
+Bhagavata’s Krishna is entirely a different character – a playful, joyful, extravagant, adventurous, and even as a vagabond with some 15,000 wives!

 It is safe to conclude that Bhagavat and Mahabharata are not just written by different authors but also in different time capsules, Bhagavatam’s Sanskrit resembles that of Panini, unlike Vyasa’s Mahabharata.
 Vyasa’s Mahabharata also does not endorse the idea that Kali Yuga will commence the beginning of bad or worse times.

 Valmiki’s Ramayana is one of the highly regarded texts during the Vedic period.
 In it is a commensurate chapter popularly known as Yoga Vashistha.
 The story goes that when Prince Rama of Ayodhya completed his education at Gurukul and returned home, he desired to take a sabbatical and go around his country.
 During his travel along the countryside, he saw abject poverty, suffering, and pain of his people.
 All of it made him feel dejected and depressed.
 When he returned to the palace, his father King Dasharatha was concerned and sought the advice of his Rajaguru or Royal Mentor Vashistha who then engaged Rama in a long and retrospective conversation.
-According to Valmiki’s Ramayana, this conversation made Rama, not just to recover from his grief and depression but made him comprehend and become an enlightened being.
+According to Valmiki’s Ramayana, this conversation made Rama not just to recover from his grief and depression but made him comprehend and become an enlightened being.